MshlLouis/Text_To_Image/README.md

 ![img_out2](https://github.com/user-attachments/assets/0e714fb6-c2ce-448e-a400-f6e4e0fb08da)

-(Again the image was slightly scaled up to improve visibility)
+(Both images were scaled up to increase visibility.
+Changing them back to their original size WILL NOT work since important information is lost in the process of scaling)